ahadali153/findandseek/journals/artemis_liu.md

 ## July 26th, 2023

 Continued working on the account page as i had some trouble debugging and figuring out why my image wasnt rendering when a data was updated when loading the image on the aws s3 bucket for amazon api.

+## July 27th, 2023
+Worked on getting the image and bio to render once a change has been made